cass-dlcm/utterance-discord/README.md

 * join voice channels
 * listen on voice channels for a minute
 * send to cloud speech-to-text endpoint
+* send the transcript to the channel it was invoked in

 Things not yet implemented:
 * Listening for longer than a minute
-* Sending transcript in text channels